ba0v/user-snipe/README.md

 results are printed to the terminal in real time. any available usernames are saved to `available_usernames.txt` when the run finishes or if you stop early with ctrl+c.

+## features

+- checks all combinations concurrently for maximum speed
+- saves progress to `checkpoint.txt` after every batch — if the script stops, it resumes where it left off automatically
+- sends a discord notification the moment an available username is found
+- supports proxy rotation to avoid rate limits

 ## configuration

 edit the platform config block at the top of `check_usernames.py`: